Hanabi-Live/hanabi-live/docs/FEATURES.md

 * Similar to chess, each player has a bank of time that decreases only during their turn.
 * By default, each player starts with 2 minutes and adds 20 seconds to their clock after performing each move.
 * If time runs out for any player, the game immediately ends and a score of 0 will be given.
-* In non-timed games, there is an option to show the timers anyway.
-They will count up instead of down to show how long each player is taking.

 #### Speedruns